What if...?: Thinking Counterfactual Keywords Helps to Mitigate Hallucination in Large Multi-modal Models: Related Work

-\textbf{Hallucination Effects in Large Multimodal Models.} Despite the remarkable advancements of LMMs, the major issue of hallucination still persists in their responses.
-Hallucination refers to the phenomenon where generated textual expressions are inconsistent with the accompanying image, one of the long-standing challenges in image captioning~\cite{rohrbach2018object}.
-When it comes to LMM, this problem is exacerbated due to their use of the expressive capabilities of LLMs, which enable more detailed and rich descriptions~\cite{faithscore}.
+\textbf{Hallucination in Large Multi-modal Models.} Despite the remarkable advancements of LMMs, the major issue of hallucination still persists in their responses.
+Hallucination refers to the phenomenon where generated texts are inconsistent with the visual contents, one of the long-standing challenges in image captioning~\citep{rohrbach2018object}.
+When it comes to LMMs, this problem can be worse due to their use of the expressive capabilities of LLMs, which enable more detailed and rich descriptions~\citep{faithscore}.
 As their representation becomes abundant, the complexity of hallucinations also increases, leading to a multifaceted issue.
-This includes challenges such as: (\lowercase\expandafter{\romannumeral1}) the scarcity of large-scale image-text instruction pairs~\cite{liu2023mitigating}, and (\lowercase\expandafter{\romannumeral2}) the entropic gap between visual and textual data~\cite{sun2023aligning}, which becomes evident during the process of aligning modalities.
+This includes challenges: (\lowercase\expandafter{\romannumeral1}) the scarcity of large-scale image-text instruction pairs~\citep{liu2023mitigating}, and (\lowercase\expandafter{\romannumeral2}) the entropic gap between visual and textual data~\citep{sun2024aligning}, which can be exacerbated during alignment pre-training.

-In the context of fine-tuning LMMs, recent works have explored various methods, including fine-tuning existing LMMs with robustly generated instructions~\cite{liu2023mitigating, wang2023vigc}, implementing multi-step LMM-aided reasoning~\cite{wang2024mitigating, yin2023woodpecker, zhou2024analyzing, chen2024unified}, and utilizing Reinforcement Learning from Human Feedback (RLHF)~\cite{sun2023aligning, yu2023rlhf} for providing human feedback instructions.
-We encourage readers to refer a recent hallucination survey compilation~\cite{liu2024survey} for more up-to-date works.
-Additionally, several works have facilitated contrastive approaches not only in the context of LMMs~\cite{leng2023mitigating, jiang2023hallucination}, but also in LLMs~\cite{kim2024distort, feng2024don} to self-refine models' responses.
-Our counterfactual-based method aligns with contrastive approaches; however, we emphasize its significant mitigation of hallucination effects, achieved without additional training or human-resource instructions.
+Recent works have explored various ways to mitigate hallucination, including fine-tuning LMMs with robust instructions~\citep{liu2023mitigating, wang2023vigc}, implementing multi-step LMM-aided reasoning~\citep{wang2024mitigating, yin2023woodpecker, zhou2024analyzing, chen2024unified}, utilizing RLHF~\citep{sun2024aligning, yu2023rlhf} for providing human feedback instructions, and deploying contrastive decoding in the inference phase of LMMs~\citep{leng2023mitigating, woo2024ritual, kim2024code}.
+More recent hallucination survey compilation can be found in~\citep{liu2024survey, bai2024hallucination}.
+Our counterfactual method provides a novel approach to reducing hallucinations in LMMs by conditioning them on exceptional thought through counterfactual keywords.
+We emphasize that our method can achieve significant mitigation of hallucinatory responses without additional fine-tuning or human-resource instructions.